go-faster/hx/README.md

 Intended to serve plaintext HTTP 1.1 behind load balancer and reverse-proxy in controlled environment.

-Fully buffer request or response.
+Fully buffers requests and responses.

 ## Non-goals
 * Client